xacaciax/acacia-readme/README.md

 #### What you can expect
 - I will give my best in everything I do
-- Always learning, always growing
+- I'm always learning, always growing
-- I will not withhold feedback
 - I won't accept the status quo

 #### What I expect of you
+- Define what success looks like
-- Don't withold feedback from me
+- Don't withhold feedback
--

-### Communicating with me

-[WIP]

 ### Bugs and Quirks
+- Big dreams, little engine
+- Missing context and it's affects
+- Intuitive connections and deductive reasoning
+- Impostor syndrome

 ### My Story

+[todo -- alternate doc]

 ### Personal Interests

 I believe that we perform best when we believe in what we are doing.
 I find bottomless wells of energy and motivation when the work I'm doing alligns with who I am and the impact I want to ultimately have in this lifetime.
 We do not have a lot of time on this earth.
 Our time is our most precious resouce.
 I aim to spend it wisely on things that matter most.
+- creating inclusive spaces where people feel like they belong, take risks, and do their best work --> every team I am part of
+- empowering the under-priveledged and under-resourced through education --> WomenWhoCode, GirlsWhoCode, etc.
+- slowing and reversing climate change --> minimizing personal consumption, building and/or supporting scalable solutions for change
+- disrupting education and other longstanding and out-dated institutions

 ### What I'm up to...